Streamlining Dependency Updates in Node.js Projects

 npm install

-Updating Dependencies Using a Custom Node.js Script
+Refreshing Dependencies with a Personalized Node.js Script

 const fs = require('fs');